-The property of the basics of Aucalong with CorelDraw and Wasatch.
+Grapm.
+Students learn the basics of Auc. along with CorelDraw and Wasatch.
 Students and screening, decal and banner design, and printing.
-Students learn the basics of Adobe programs such as Photo Shop and Illustrator along with CorelDraw and Wasatch.
+Completer program Students learn the basics of Adobe programs such as Photoshop and Illustrator along with CorelDraw and Wasatch.
 Students also learn the skills for silk